lrq3000/stackbit-gatsby-theme-diy-libris/README.md

 * because `gatsby-plugin-netlify-cms` uses an outdated version of NetlifyCMS without the `parent` widget type necessary for nested collections, we forcefully overwrite by copying from a custom `static/admin/index.html` in `netlify.toml` to `public/admin/index.html`.
 In the future, this line should be removed to use the local js files instead of outsourcing from unpkg.com .

 * blog posts' categories and tags should be generated using a template instead of one md file for each that needs to be manually created.
 They should even be automatically generated from blog posts directly, without requiring a `data` yaml file definition.
+    * For the time being, newly created tags, categories and authors through NetlifyCMS have no link to a dedicated listing/bio page, but they can be manually created by raw files editing or via the Stackbit Studio's visual editor.

 ## License